Top Sonoma Wineries

 Three Sticks Wines

 The chance to make Pinots and Chardonnays from Three Sticks's prized Durell and Gap's Crown vineyards lured Bob Cabral from his longtime post at an exclusive Sonoma County winery.
-Guests taste Cabral's gems at the lavishly restored Adobe, west of Sonoma Plaza.
+Guests taste Cabral's gems, made with Ryan Prichard, at the lavishly restored Adobe, west of Sonoma Plaza.